LIGPOWER/LIGPOWER/README.md

 # LIGPOWER Brand UAV Propulsion Systems

-Welcome to the official GitHub repository for ABC brand's UAV propulsion systems!
+Welcome to the official GitHub repository for LIGPOWER brand's UAV propulsion systems!
 Here, we will regularly update and share valuable resources, technical documentation, and insights related to our cutting-edge propulsion technologies.

 ## About LIGPOWER Brand